hdmf-dev/hdmf-common-schema/docs/source/software_process.rst

 Making a Pull Request
 =====================

-Actions to take on each PR that does not prepare the schema for a public release (this is also in the `GitHub PR template`_):
+Actions to take on each PR that modifies the schema and does not prepare the schema for a public release (this is also in the `GitHub PR template`_):

 If the current schema version on "master" is a public release, then: